connexcs/docs/docs/setup/information/delay-log.md

 # Delay Log
 Setup :material-menu-right: Information :material-menu-right: Delay Log

-A delay event allows you delay the commitment of a record until a later date/time.
+A **Delay Log** event allows you delay the commitment of a record until a later date/time.

-You can delay the saving of a record by clicking on the :fontawesome-chevron-down: icon next to the save button and select "Delay Save", you can then choose for how long wish for the event to be delayed.
+To delay the saving of a record, click on the :fontawesome-chevron-down: icon next to the Save button and select "Delay Save", then select how long to delay the event.

 The Delay Log page shows all the save-events which have been delayed and when they will be expected to be executed.